Concept

 and the operations should not depend on it.

-There are pre-defined primitive operations in the Access
+There are pre-defined primitive operations in the Access and Send

 trait, respectively.
 These are implemented by some “implementation